-Taking Chyawanprash straight off the spoon without food or liquids is the preferred method.
+Taking Chyawanprash straight off the spoon without food is the preferred method.
 This allows the botanicals and nutrients to be delivered deep into the body’s tissues.
-However, there are a variety of other ways to consume Chyawanprash, including with milk (A2, goat, coconut, milk, etc.), hot water or as a jam on toast.
+However, there are a variety of other ways to consume Chyawanprash, including as a jam on toast.

 When should I take Chyawanprash?

-For general health and wellness, slowly consume 1-2 teaspoons 15+ min before breakfast for at least 2 weeks (but ideally 40 days).
-To make use of the maximum prana available to us each day, consume between 4 a.m. and sunrise, before or after yoga, meditation or pranayama.
+For general health and wellness, slowly consume 1-2 teaspoons as part of a morning routine or 15+ min before breakfast.
+To make use of the maximum prana available to us each day, consume between 4 a.m. and sunrise, before or after pranayama.

 Although Chyawanprash can be consumed in the evening, it is generally not recommended as users may experience difficulty falling asleep due to increased energy.
 The herbal combination is known to boost energy and improve the metabolism.